bcmichael/RNMR-Docs/docs/command/full_command.md

 omitted RNMR will prompt for it with a default of \*. `GREF` only changes the reference frequency parameter for the processing buffers and does not update the synthesizers.
 ## GREFA
-Restore acqusition buffer reference from nucleus table
+Restore acquisition buffer reference from nucleus table

 Category: Frequency Control